 Staying open around the holidays might be the key to meeting your monthly goals.
 Optimizing your operations for the wintertime pays off, especially around Thanksgiving, when food is on everyone’s mind.

-We published exclusive data from Toast restaurants last year, and we’re back this year with an update.
+We published exclusive data from Toast restaurants last year, and we’re back this year with a short update.

 In 2018, restaurants saw a 33% increase in sales on Thanksgiving Eve compared to other Wednesdays in November.
 This year, sales increased 34.6% on the day before Thanksgiving.